-The story of the House of Krug illustrates the amazing adventure of its founder, Joseph Krug, a visionary non-conformist with an uncompromising philosophy.
-Having understood that the true essence of Champagne is pleasure itself, his dream was to be able to offer the very best Champagne he could create every single year, regardless of the harvest and annual variations in climate.
-“Our unconventional practices, making choices that were not necessarily the easiest ones and going beyond established rules, have been part of our vision, ever since the House was founded” explains Olivier Krug, sixth generation of the Krug family.
-Paying close attention to the vineyard’s character, respecting the individuality of each plot and its wine as well as building an extensive library of reserve wines from many different years, allowed Joseph Krug to fulfill his objective.
-He founded a House in which all Champagnes are different expressions of nature and have the same undisputed quality and distinction.
-Since 1843, six generations of the Krug family have maintained the dream, enriching Joseph’s vision and savoir-faire.
+The House was established in Reims in 1843, by Joseph Krug, a visionary non-conformist with an uncompromising philosophy.
+Having understood that the true essence of Champagne is pleasure itself, his dream was to craft the very best Champagne he could offer, every single year, regardless of annual climate variations.
+Paying close attention to the vineyard’s character, respecting the individuality of each plot and its wine, as well as building an extensive library of reserve wines from many different years, allowed Joseph Krug to fulfil his dream.

-- Over 120 wines in Krug Grande Cuvée blend
+- Over 120 wines from more than 10 different years in each Édition of Krug Grande Cuvée

 Krug on social media